 Hosting a virtual event can be a challenging prospect for the unfamiliar, but it's quickly become the norm due to the global pandemic.
 That makes it an important skill for eventprofs to master.
 Here are 37 virtual event ideas to inspire your upcoming events.

-2020 has been a big year for virtual events, although the format is still relatively new to many eventprofs.
 Virtual engagement has been one of eventprofs' biggest struggles throughout this transition, so it's essential to keep things fresh and exciting to distinguish virtual events from basic webinars and keep attendees interested.

 It's possible to host successful, profitable virtual events, and being able to do so is becoming increasingly important as most live events are indefinitely on hold.
 With this in mind, here are 40 ideas for virtual events to take inspiration from when planning your next online event.